cyberbotics/webots/docs/guide/rosbot-xl.md

 %end

-The ROSbot motors are [RotationalMotor](../reference/rotationalmotor.md) nodes, each associated with a [PositionSensor](../reference/positionsensor.md).
+The ROSbot XL motors are [RotationalMotor](../reference/rotationalmotor.md) nodes, each associated with a [PositionSensor](../reference/positionsensor.md).
 They are named the following way:

-%figure "ROSbot wheel names"
+%figure "ROSbot XL wheel names"

 | Wheel                | Motor name     | Position sensor name           |
 | -------------------- | ---------------| ------------------------------ |